swcarpentry/website/_posts/2017/10/2017-10-17-RFC-Summary.md

 title: "RFCs and lessons learned"
 date: 2017-10-17
 time: "12:00:00"
-tags: [ "Community", "Steering Committee"]
+tags: [ "Community", "Steering Committee", "Software Carpentry"]
 ---

 Thanks to everyone for sharing questions and comments on our recent